GOAT: A Training Framework for Goal-Oriented Agent with Tools: A training framework for G oal- O riented A gent with T ools

 \section{A training framework for \textbf{G}oal-\textbf{O}riented \textbf{A}gent with \textbf{T}ools}

 We propose a novel human-annotation-free training framework for Goal-Oriented Agents with Tools (GOAT), motivated by the prohibitive cost of collecting manual annotations.
-In contrast to prior works that primarily rely on zero-shot inference with pretrained LLMs alone, we begin with the practical observation that agents are typically deployed in specific domains with a fixed set of target APIs.
+We begin with the practical observation that agents are typically deployed in specific domains with a fixed set of target APIs.
 This makes it reasonable to assume that API documentation for these APIs is available beforehand.
 Leveraging this assumption, our framework (i) automatically generates training samples from the available API documentation, and (ii) fine-tunes an LLM and retriever model on these samples to strengthen its goal-oriented reasoning capabilities for the target API environment.